rory-bedford/antelop-docs/docs/source/ui/behaviour.rst

 Before importing a new behavioural session, make sure you have entered a new session in the metadata schema.
 Any behavioural session must belong to both a session and a behaviour rig in which the session was recorded.
 Additionally, if you have any videos attached to this recording, you can choose to use them in your training set for a DeepLabCut model - this is optional.
 If the rig requires one or more animals, you can then also select which animals were used in this session.

 Finally, you then browse your machine to upload the NWB file.
-The first thing that will occur is Antelope will check the NWB file is valid - that is, that it aligns perfectly with the definition of all the features in your behaviour rig.
+The first thing that will occur is Antelop will check the NWB file is valid - that is, that it aligns perfectly with the definition of all the features in your behaviour rig.
 If it is invalid, you will get an error, and you will need to probably correct your behaviour rig definition (unless of course the NWB file itself is somehow at fault).
 The data will then be uploaded.
 If there are large external video files to be uploaded, this will occur in a background thread.
 Additionally, note that masking functions, discussed in behaviour-masks_, will be computed automatically for you at this point if already present in the database.

 .. _behaviour-masks: